Sammy5430/SIP-Simple-Image-Processing-Language/README.md

 ## Dependencies

 Make sure to have Python 3 version 3.6.5 installed and the following libraries installed:
-* PLY
+* PLY 3.11
-* Scipy
+* Scipy 1.0.1
-* Numpy
+* Numpy 1.14.3
-* Matplotlib
+* Matplotlib 2.2.2
-* Scikit-image
+* Scikit-image 0.13.1

 # Reference Manual

 ## Types

 **2D Images**
-*	Also known as binary images, these types are only capable of performing tasks that do not require the image being modified to have 3 matrices represent them.
+*	Also known as binary images, these types are only capable of performing tasks that do not require the image being modified to have 3 dimensions represent them.
 Performing a wrong command will result in a warning explaining so.

 **3D Images**
-*	All types of images represented with 3 matrices, each representing their respective colors (RGB).
+*	All types of images represented with 3 dimensions, each representing their respective colors (RGB).

 ## Variables